Menu

 ProfessionSpace Strategist and Robotics Engineer

-Known For Being the new associate administrator of the National Aeronautics and Space Administration (NASA)
+Known For Being appointed as the associate administrator of the National Aeronautics and Space Administration (NASA) in 2025

 Physical Stats